All Episodes

 Jeff Linders, a meteorologist with Harris County in Texas and their flood control district, he said it's something we've never seen before.

-And he said this is not going to happen fast.
+And he said, this is not going to happen fast.

 This is a slow rise, adding that the flow of water going over the reservoir into the neighborhoods will increase as the levels of the reservoir continue to rise.

-So the level of water in the Attics Reservoir and neighboring Barker Reservoir so high that the floodgates have themselves flooded, according to Linder, who added the flood control agency is working quickly to repair them and has law enforcement on the scene to provide the readings and obviously rescue efforts also ongoing.
+So the level of water in the Attics Reservoir and neighboring Barker Reservoir is so high that the floodgates have themselves flooded, according to Linder, who added the flood control agency is working quickly to repair them and has law enforcement on the scene to provide the readings and obviously rescue efforts also ongoing.

 And that's another point that Joe Bastardi was making.